 On October 29th I received an email from the city’s Department of Legislative Reference that included the draft of a bill.
 The author of the email said the bill was “inspired” by my guest commentary in the Baltimore Brew on October 17th, and that the member of the city council who had requested that the Department of Legislative Reference draft the bill wanted me to review it.

-(My suspicion is that the author also wanted to make sure that word got out about what the council was considering.
+(The email was not sent to me in confidence, and my suspicion is that the bill’s sponsor also wanted to make sure that word got out about what the council was considering.
 A threat is of no value unless communicated to its intended audience.)

 The bill withdrew the subject of “the structuring and scheduling of shifts” from the scope of collective bargaining between the city and employee unions as I had proposed.
 I reviewed the bill as requested and made some suggested changes.

 On November 3rd the FOP issued a notice to its members that a tentative agreement had been reached with the city.
-The agreement included a return to a 5×8 shift schedule for patrol officers as well as the addition of civilian members to hearing boards constituted under the Maryland Law Enforcement Officers’ Bill of Rights (LEOBR).
+The agreement included a return to a 5×8 shift schedule for patrol officers.
+It also included the addition of civilian members to hearing boards constituted under the Maryland Law Enforcement Officers’ Bill of Rights (LEOBR).